 The workshop is carried out on a low

-budget prinsipal, meaning everything is based on self cost.
+budget principal, meaning everything is based on self cost.
 The total

-cost will be 200 euros, which include accomodations (90 euro), food and
+cost will be 200 euros, which include accommodations (90 euro), food and

 It is possible to find your own